Asian Spice Helps Prevent Diabetes

 High daily turmeric doses were given to two mice models.
 The first were male mice that were on a high fat based diet.
 The second group were leptin-deficient obese female mice.
 Low fat diet mice were used as the controls.
 In both groups, in addition to decreasing type 2 diabetes risk, it was observed that the high turmeric doses decreased fat content and body weight in the mice.

 While the results seem promising as to turmeric’s role as a preventative measure for both obesity and diabetes, its ability as a singular treatment is likely limited due to dose limitations.
 After tests are done on human models though, turmeric might develop into a complementary treatment for obesity and diabetes.
-Study author Dr. Drew Totoriello speculates that “although the daily intake of curcumin one might have to consume as a primary diabetes treatment is likely impractical, it is entirely possible that lower dosages of curcumin could nicely complement our traditional therapies as a natural and safe treatment.”
+Study author Dr. Drew Totoriello speculates that “although the daily intake of curcumin one might have to consume as a primary diabetes treatment is likely impractical, it is entirely possible that lower doses of curcumin could nicely complement our traditional therapies as a natural and safe treatment.”